andwj/dungeon-game/README.md

 bin/      : where we place executables (esp.
 Darkplaces itself)

 oga/      : where to place all ready-to-use assets
-            (this is the "-game" folder for the Darkplaces engine) (Note: name is temporary)
+            (this is the "gamedir" folder for the Darkplaces engine) (NOTE: name is temporary)

 dpdefs/   : definitions for Darkplaces (copied from Darkplaces source)